-Total sale of power under power supply agreements amounted to ₱32.81 billion in 2016, ₱28.78 billion in 2015, and ₱31.11 billion in 2014.
+Total sale of power under power supply agreements amounted to ₱53.61 billion in 2017, ₱32.81 billion in 2016, and ₱28.78 billion in 2015.

 c.
-Retail Electricity Supply Agreements (see Note 39i)
+Retail Electricity Supply Agreements (see Note 40i)

 Certain subsidiaries have negotiated contracts with contestable customers.
 These contracts provide supply and delivery of electricity where capacity fees, fixed operating fees and energy fees are at fixed price/kwh or time of use.